Typical cost range

 That separation matters for trust.
 Buyers should not confuse a realistic planning estimate with an official government charge, and they should not ignore the estimate-led side simply because it is less exact.

-Some buyers search for the total upfront cost buying property UK because they want one number.
+Some buyers want to know the total upfront cost of buying a property in the UK because they want one number.
 In practice, the better way to think about it is as a timeline of cash calls.
 Some costs appear before exchange, some gather on the completion statement, and others sit in the first few days after move-in.

 The earlier costs often include survey work, initial solicitor money and some lender-related fees.
 The heaviest concentration is usually closer to exchange and completion, when the deposit balance, tax and final legal statement need to be settled.
 Then the move-in layer arrives with removals, locks, cleaning, insurance and immediate setup costs.